 - Don’t get too caught up on what you feel you should or shouldn’t include.
 There’s no right or wrong here and no-one is going to judge you for what you’ve included (or excluded, for that matter).

 - Write each bullet point of gratitude as it pops into your head.
 Don’t spend ages trying to describe it on paper with long, complicated words.
-As long as you know what you’re talking about and will be able to understand and remember what you’ve written when you look back on it at any time, then that’s all that’s needed.
+As long as you know what you’re talking about and will be able to understand and remember what you’ve written when you look back on it, then that’s all that’s needed.

 It’s important to acknowledge that some days will be easier than others.
 It might be that your creative juices are flowing easier or you’ve had a really good day the day before and you’re buzzing.

-Yet, even in these difficult seasons of life, you must be able to think of something to be grateful for, however small.
+Yet, even in these difficult seasons of life, try really hard to think of something to be grateful for, however small.

-Write it down, make a note at the bottom of your list of anything that’s going on for you right now to explain why your list isn’t very long (just in case you come back to look at it sometime in the future).
+Write it down, make a note at the bottom of your list of anything that’s going on for you right now to explain why your list isn’t very long (just in case you come back to look at it another time).